 - Actively apply problem-solving, critical thinking, positive coping and leadership skills to classroom situations

-- Present works they rehearse and create in their very own show, and in our year-end show at the Rialto Center for the Arts at Georgia State University
+- Present works they rehearse and create in a mid-year show with Men in Motion, and in our year-end show at the Rialto Center for the Arts at Georgia State University

-GLOW in Motion members must complete a placement audition at the beginning of the year and sign a “commitment contract” outlining their goals and responsibilities.
+After the selection process, GLOW in Motion members must sign a “commitment contract” outlining their goals and responsibilities.

 Girls should wear black footless tights or leggings and a black leotard.